Earning 15 units of college credits is an opportunity for Scripps Ranch High School students, thanks to a partnership with nearby Miramar College.

 The courses are taught at Scripps Ranch High by faculty from Miramar College.

-“Enrolled students will receive both high school elective credit and college credit for each course completed,” said Ann Menna, principal at Scripps Ranch High School.
+“Enrolled students will receive both high school elective credit and college credit for each course completed,” said Ann Menna, former principal at Scripps Ranch High School.
 “We believe that this will give our students a head start on college completion and will give them better opportunities to succeed once they get there.”

 Two out of every three jobs in America will require some level of post-secondary education by 2020, according to The Public Policy Institute at Georgetown University.